Statue of Edward Colston: Criminal charges and trial

 On 12 April 2022, Braverman referred the case to the Court of Appeal, to seek clarification on whether defendants can cite their human rights as a defence in a case of criminal damage.
 The ruling by the Court of Appeal, which did not affect the jury acquittal in the original case, was handed down on 28 September 2022.
-It ruled that defences on the basis of human rights could only be made in criminal damage cases, when the value of the property damaged is low.
+It ruled that defences on the basis of human rights could be made in criminal damage cases only when the value of the property damaged is low.

 After the toppling

 The day after the toppling, 8 June, a cardboard plaque bearing the text "This plaque is dedicated to the slaves that were taken from their homes" was taped onto the plinth to cover the bronze commemorative plaque on the south face that described Colston as "virtuous and wise".
 After the toppling of Colston's statue, a similar monument to Robert Milligan, the slave trader who was largely responsible for the construction of the West India Docks, in east London was removed by Tower Hamlets London Borough Council on 9 June 2020.
 On the same day, the Mayor of London, Sadiq Khan called for London statues and street names with links to slavery to be removed or renamed.
 Khan set up the Commission for Diversity in the Public Realm to review London's landmarks.